RESURRECTION LOGO FOR FEATHER OF CONFIDENCE INC 2020. UNIQUE DESIGN BY FEATHER OF CONFIDENCE INC 2020 to 2022

 The wording is inspired from the film and the repetition of the word ONE connects with the title.

-45. SHAFT: Love the orignal and this new version.
+47. SHAFT: The original and this new version.
 Wanted to capture the modern day New York in the background but have the copy tie-in directly with the movie.
 The leather jacket has blue and red to represent police lights and let you know he is the good guy.
 The scarf, I made purple because it is Samuel L. Jackson's favorite color.

 bombs in the creative.
 Crazy!
 I wanted it to be modern looking but utilizing all the images from the original movie.
 The reason why I love Mad Max because the character is a cop but could have been easily a butcher, a naval officer or a politican.
 What makes Mad Max interesting is him being a cop still trying to dispense justice in a world without order.
 Makes being a cop in our world seem easy by comparison.
 No worries.